Chinese Culture University: Transportation

 The relatively inconvenient and isolated location of CCU's main campus has presented students and staff with transportation problems.
 While the university operates a number of school buses to transport faculty, staff and students up and down the mountain every day, many students chose to ride scooters up to the main campus.
 This has resulted in a high number of student injuries and fatalities each semester.
 Public buses, the R5 and 260, also operate between the main campus and downtown Taipei.
 These buses also make stops at Jiantan and Shilin MRT train stations.
 Taxi service can be found on the main campus with taxis waiting for students and teachers in front of the university sports centre during the daytime hours.

 Facilities

 CCU has four campuses in Taipei City.
 The main campus is located on Yang Ming Mountain and three other smaller campuses are located in Jianguo, Ximending, and Zhongxiao East Road in downtown Taipei.
-The Jianguo campus is the location of the Mandarin Training Centre, while the Zhongxiao East Road campus is the location of the International Language Institute.
+The Jianguo campus is the location of the Mandarin Learning Center, while the Zhongxiao East Road campus is the location of the International Language Institute.
 The Ximending campus offers a variety of both credit and non-credit courses in addition to being an extension campus for the College of Law.